tradingstrategy-ai/web3-ethereum-defi/README.md

 # Python usage

-The Python support is available as `smart_contracts_for_testing` Python package.
+The Python support is available as `eth-hentai` Python package.

 The package depends only on [web3.py](github.com/ethereum/web3.py) and not others, like [Brownie](https://eth-brownie.readthedocs.io/).
 It grabs popular ABI files with their bytecode and compilation artifacts so that the contracts are easily deployable on any Ethereum tester interface.
 No Ganache is needed and everything can be executed on faster [eth-tester enginer](https://github.com/ethereum/eth-tester).

-Unlike Brownie, which is a framework, `smart_contracts_for_testing` is a library.
+Unlike Brownie, which is a framework, `eth_hentai` is a library.
 It is designed to be included in any other Python application and you can only use bits of its that you need.
 There are no expectations on configuration files or folder structure.